deepseagirl/tiny-tools/refresher/README.md

 ---

-**\*note:**  this script creates a **python3** virtualenv instance by default.
+**note:**  this script creates a **python3** virtualenv instance by default.

 to specify another version, modify `refre.sh`, line 13: `virtualenv "$1" -p python3 --quiet` to `-p <version>`.

-a future update will include a default python version you can set + optional version command line argument to specify a version to use this time.
+a future update will include a default which can be set + optional argument to provide version on the command line.

 ---